mozilla/shield-studies-addon-utils/README.md

 ### Hints and opinions.

 1. We put all the privileged code in `src/privileged` to make it easy for QA
-2. The 'Firefox privileged' modules cannot use webExtension apis (`browserAction`, `management`, etc.).
+2. The 'Firefox privileged' modules cannot use WebExtension APIs (`browserAction`, `management`, etc.).
 Use a `background.js` script (using messages and events) to co-ordinate multiple privileged modules.
 3. Our toolchain for making schemas: `schema.yaml => {schema.json, api.md}`

 ## Directory Highlights